gnosis/dx-docs/source/integration-ideas.md

     - Amount would need to be pre-submitted

 - A sample of a buy-and-burn need could be this one: https://research.aragon.org/t/thoughts-on-aragon-network-treasury-governance-and-reserves/180

+##### The DutchX as an alternative to OTCs?
+OTCs (over-the-counter) trades are trades that are executed in other ways than via traditional exchanges.
+Usually two parties execute a trade with one another by being matched via a dealer and oftentimes it is larger orders that are being executed.
+OTC are particularly common for illiquid markets.
+There are some risk attached to OTC trades such as the lack of (reliable) information and likely high bid-ask spreads that make it difficult to trade profitably.
+The DutchX could solve this problem by offering an alternative to OTCs:
+By having a set of smart contracts where large orders are added (and automatically scheduled in set auctions), plus a public forum where this is announced, could lead to much better prices (and the pre-commitment and announcement should help within illiquid markets.

 ### Front-end